Wayner84/ShroomMap/README.md

 ## ✨ Features

 - Clean, responsive map with sidebar controls
 - Suitability heatmap that updates live as you move around
 - Uses SoilGrids + WorldCover to calculate “ideal / caution / poor” zones
+- Weather overlay blends recent rainfall & temperature into the suitability map
 - Runs all the heavy number-crunching in a web worker (keeps it fast and smooth)
 - Offline “mock mode” for testing without internet
 - Quick refresh button to reload data

 ---